5 Things Your Babysitter Secretly Wants You to Know

 4. Don’t ask them to do chores.

 The babysitter is there to watch your children, not do your housework.
-Her first, last, and sole responsibility is to keep your children safe and healthy while you’re away.
+Their first, last, and sole responsibility is to keep your children safe and healthy while you’re away.
 Why would you want anything to interfere with that?

 5. Come home on time.